KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 ### Inline & Fullscreen Mode

 `tAI` have 2 screen modes.
-One is **inline** mode similar to cursor another one is **fullscreen** mode.
+One is **inline** mode similar to cursor, another one is **fullscreen** mode.
 This gives the user complete flexibility to use any of the mode as per his liking.
-Changing between this to mode is also very simple.
-Either can use direct command to change between **fullscreen** and **inline** or use the `settings` tab to change the mode.
+Changing between this two mode is also very simple.
+Either can use direct command (`tai --fullscreen true`) to change between **fullscreen** and **inline** or use the `settings` tab to change the mode.
 You can find this under the `others` section from the `settings`.

 \
-\
 {{< image src="https://cdn-uploads.huggingface.co/production/uploads/65ca6f0098a46a56261ac3ac/CxFXZ84qlzgUma9G6yErO.png" caption="**Inline mode of `tAI`**" >}}
 \
-\
 {{< image src="https://cdn-uploads.huggingface.co/production/uploads/65ca6f0098a46a56261ac3ac/FoJOmIhm0BBaw0ro46c9q.png" caption="**Fullscreen mode of `tAI`**" >}}
 \
-\
 {{< image src="https://cdn-uploads.huggingface.co/production/uploads/65ca6f0098a46a56261ac3ac/ecXKLHI00X9VhpNoipiHx.png" caption="**Changing between fullscreen & inline**" >}}

-> It is advised to use the **fullscreen** mode while using `tAI` inside from `tmux`.
+> It is advised to use the **fullscreen** mode while using `tAI` inside `tmux`.

 ### Auto Paste & Execution Mode

 There is 2 mode.
 One is **Auto paste** and another one is **Auto execute**.
 User can **toggle between this mode using `ctrl+e` keybind**.
 In the **Auto paste** mode `tAI` generates a command and paste it to the terminal.
 Then user can see the command and decide if he wants to run it or not.
 Meanwhile **Auto execute** model runs the command itself.
 My advice is to use the **Auto execute** mode with caution.
 Cause LLM can generate a command which can delete system files.
-You don't want blindly trust LLMs.
+You don't want to blindly trust LLMs.

 ### Custom Prompt Config

-To make it more customizable and more personalized I've give the user the choice to **customize the system prompt.** User can customize the **system prompt** from the `settings` tab.
+To make it more customizable and more personalized, I've given the user the choice to **customize the system prompt.** User can customize the **system prompt** from the `prompt config` section inside `settings`.
 You can guide the LLM to your personal need.
 This is completely upto the user.
 Also you can see the default **system prompt** from this `prompt config` section.

 \
 \